-Medications used in the treatment of COVID-19 (e.g., lopinavir/ritonavir) may have a detrimental effect on liver injury.
+Medications used in the treatment of COVID-19 (e.g., lopinavir/ritonavir, remdesivir, tocilizumab) may have a detrimental effect on liver injury.

 Guidelines on the management of liver derangement in patients with COVID-19 have been published.

 Guillain-Barre syndrome has been reported.
 Both post-infectious and pre-infectious patterns have been reported.
 The pooled prevalence among hospitalised and non-hospitalised patients was 0.15%.
-The mean age of patients with GBS was 55 years with a male predominance.
+The mean age of patients was 55 years with a male predominance.
 Most patients had respiratory and/or severe symptoms of COVID-19, although it has also been reported in asymptomatic patients.
 A higher prevalence of the classic sensorimotor form and acute inflammatory demyelinating polyneuropathy have been reported, although rare variants have also been noted.
 Patients had an increased odds for demyelinating subtypes.
 Clinical outcomes were comparable to those for contemporary or historical controls not infected with severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).

 Patients may show cerebral changes on magnetic resonance imaging months after recovery, suggesting that long-term consequences may be possible.

-There are no definitive, evidence-based recommendations for the management of post-acute COVID-19 as yet; therefore, patients should be managed pragmatically and symptomatically (e.g., antipyretic for fever, breathing techniques for chronic cough, home pulse oximetry for monitoring breathlessness, pulmonary rehabilitation, staged return to exercise); who to contact if there is concern about symptoms or if there is need for support; sources of support (e.g., support groups, online forums); and how to get support from other services (e.g., social care, housing, financial support).
+Management: give advice and information on self-management including ways to self-manage symptoms (e.g., set realistic goals, antipyretic for fever, breathing techniques for chronic cough, home pulse oximetry for monitoring breathlessness, pulmonary rehabilitation, staged return to exercise); who to contact if there is concern about symptoms or if there is need for support; sources of support (e.g., support groups, online forums); and how to get support from other services (e.g., social care, housing, financial support).
 A personalised, multidisciplinary rehabilitation plan that covers physical, psychological, and psychiatric aspects of rehabilitation is an important part of management.
 Many patients recover spontaneously with holistic support, rest, symptomatic treatment, and a gradual increase in activity.
 Referral to a specialist may be required in patients where there is clinical concern along with respiratory, cardiac, or neurological symptoms that are new, persistent, or progressive.

 Guidelines for the management of shock in critically ill patients with COVID-19 recommend a conservative fluid strategy (crystalloids preferred over colloids, buffered/balanced crystalloids preferred over unbalanced crystalloids) and a vasoactive agent.
-Noradrenaline (norepinephrine) is the preferred first-line agent, with vasopressin or adrenaline (epinephrine) considered suitable alternatives.
-Vasopressin can be added to noradrenaline if target mean arterial pressure cannot be achieved with noradrenaline alone.
-Dopamine is only recommended as an alternative vasopressor in certain patients (e.g., those with a low risk of bradycardia or tachyarrhythmias).
-Dobutamine is recommended in patients who show evidence of persistent hypoperfusion despite adequate fluid loading and the use of vasopressors.
+Noradrenaline (norepinephrine) is the preferred first-line agent.
+Vasopressin or adrenaline (epinephrine) can be added to noradrenaline if target mean arterial pressure cannot be achieved with noradrenaline alone.
 Low-dose corticosteroid therapy is recommended for refractory shock.

 disseminated intravascular coagulation